Janyah-Armstrongs/Role-Binding/README.md

 # IAM Role for EC2 with S3 Read Access

-This Terraform project creates an IAM role that allows an EC2 instance to assume it and read objects from Amazon S3.
+This Terraform project provisions an IAM role that can be assumed by an EC2 instance, granting it read-only access to objects in Amazon S3.

 ## What It Does